FWDekker/fo4vr-modlist/README.md

 3. While in-game in VR, in Settings:
    1. _Gameplay_
       1. _Difficulty:_ Survival
+         If you don't want to use survival, disable "Save on Rest", "Save on Wait", and "Save on Travel", install [Survival Options](https://www.nexusmods.com/fallout4/mods/14650), and follow the [in-game configuration](#finishing-up), explained later on.
    2. _Display_
       | Setting          | Value |
       |------------------|-------|